openmobilehub/omh-maps/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-Now just click the "Run" menu option (or the play button icon) to run your app and see the map.
+Now just click the "Run" for the `maps-starter-sample` menu option (or the play button icon) to run your app and see the map.

 ### Display your current location
 An `OmhMap` must be acquired using `getMapAsync(OmhOnMapReadyCallback)`.
 This class automatically initializes the maps system and the view.